 Petrovaradin Fortress

 History wasn’t always kind to this colossal citadel.
-While it began as an essential defense post, the fortress faced multiple sieges, changes in rulership, and even a stint as a military border.
-Fast forward to today, and it’s gone from defending against sieges to hosting one of Europe’s biggest music festivals, the EXIT Festival.
+While it began as an essential defense post, the fortress faced multiple sieges, changes in rulership, and it served as the de facto border between Austro Hungary and the Ottomans for years.
+Fast forward to today, and it’s home to one of Europe’s biggest music festivals, the EXIT Festival.

 Sounds interesting?
 Then you may like this extensive tour of Petrovardin which includes transportation from most major Serbian cities.